 The employer would only be able to defend this claim if they could show that the dismissal was objectively justified.

-Advising a senior executive and member of executive committee of national organisation in a disputed redundancy claim including claims of unfair dismissal, sex discrimination, bullying and harassment.
-Negotiating settlement in the region of £100,000
+Our employment lawyers advised a senior executive and member of the executive committee of a national organisation in a disputed redundancy claim including claims of unfair dismissal, sex discrimination, bullying and harassment.
+We negotiated a settlement in the region of £100,000.

-Speak to our employment law solicitors in Orpington
+Speak to our employment discrimination lawyers in Orpington, Kent

-If you believe that you have suffered discrimination as part of an applications process, at work or upon termination and would like to speak to one of our specialist solicitors for further advice, please contact Judith Curran by email or telephone 01689 887812.
+If you believe that you have suffered discrimination as part of an application process, at work or upon termination and would like to speak to one of our specialist solicitors for further advice, please contact our Employment team on 01689 887840.